 We strive to be as accessible to our visitors as possible.
-We are always working on improving accessibility, and our friendly volunteers will always do their best to ensure disabled visitors their time with us.
+We are always working on improving accessibility, and our friendly volunteers will always do their best to ensure disabled visitors enjoy their time with us.

-Nevertheless, due to the heritage nature of our operation, we regret that the accessibility of certain provisions and services may be limited.
+However, due to the heritage nature of our operation, we regret that the accessibility of certain provisions and services may be limited.